 Our pick #3

-The capital of Finnish Lapland and official home of Santa Claus, Rovaniemi is a must-see when visiting the northern parts of Finland.
+The capital of Finnish Lapland and the official home of Santa Claus, Rovaniemi is a must-see when visiting the northern parts of Finland.
 The list of attractions in Rovaniemi are endless.
-Top of the list of things to see is definitely the Santa Claus village where you can meet Santa and his elves.
-A visit to the Reindeer Farm where you can get your reindeer driving licence and learn how to make souvenirs out of antlers the reindeer have shed is also a must do.
+Top of the list of places to visit, especially if you are travelling with children, is Santa Claus Village.
+Here you can meet the man himself at his workshop, alongside his elves.
+Other highlights of Rovaniemi include visiting one of the town's reindeer farms, where you can get your reindeer driving license, take a reindeer sleigh ride and learn how to make souvenirs out of antlers the reindeer have shed.
 There are also husky farms to see, snowmobiling to have a go at and ice fishing to master.
 Rovaniemi also serves as a good base for visiting Ranua Wildlife Park.

 Our pick #4

 One of Finland’s most popular ski resorts, Levi is very popular in the winter season although autumn can be equally as stunning.
 There is a plethora of activities and excursions available here to keep even the fussiest of travellers entertained, even if you are not skiing or snowboarding.
 You can try your hand at ice carting, visit a husky farm and take off on a sled or visit the spectacular Levi Ice Gallery where beautiful sculptures and artworks have been carved to perfection.
 There are also opportunities to see the Northern Lights, take a trek on an Icelandic horse and go snowshoeing.

 For further information to help plan your visit to Finland and Lapland, check out our handy Travel Guide resources:

 Best Time to Visit